evp2/food_delivery_co/README.md

     Once xampp is installed and the project files are in the C:/xampp/htdocs/ directory, proceed to setup the database for the project in phpmyadmin.

+    Create a new database, and use the statements in create_table.sql to generate the tables.